Spiders evolved more than 300 million years ago, long before dinosaurs walked on Earth

 Not all spiders have venom

-TRUE: Those in the group Uloboridae (Orb –weavers) don't have venom glands.
+TRUE: Those in the group Uloboridae (Feather-legged spiders) don't have venom glands.
 Uloboridae is a family of non-venomous spiders which subdue their prey without venom.
 They produce a feathery, fuzzy silk which ensnares their prey.
-Wrapping the prey in the silk, they cover the prey in regurgitated digestive enzymes and ingest the liquefied body.
+Wrapping and crushing the prey in copious silk, they cover the prey in regurgitated digestive enzymes and ingest the liquefied body.

-TRUE: Two Huntsman spiders from the family Sparassidae, are two of the largest Huntsman spiders and two of the fastest spiders in Australia.
-The Golden Huntsman spider has been recorded to run 31 times its body length in a second - that's almost six times faster than Usain Bolt!
+TRUE: The Australian Golden Huntsman spider (family Sparassidae) has been recorded to run 31 times its body length in a second - that's almost six times faster than Usain Bolt!

 FALSE: Despite their gossamer appearance, spider silk ranks amongst the toughest and most durable material in the world.
 Currently being developed are biodegradable fishing lines, medical sutures, and protective armour cloth.
 It also has the potential of being used as a guide for nerve regrowth in human tissue repair.